dmbarbour/glas/docs/GlasApps.md

 ## Graphical User Interface?
 Defer.

 My vision for [glas GUI](GlasGUI.md) is that users participate in transactions indirectly via user agent.
 This allows observing failed transactions and tweaking agent responses until the user is satisfied and ready to commit.
 This aligns nicely with live coding and projectional editing, and also allows for users to 'search' for preferred outcomes in case of non-determinism.

-Analogous to `sys.refl.http` a runtime might also define `sys.refl.gui` to provide generic GUI access to logs and debug views.
+Analogous to `sys.refl.http` a runtime might also define `sys.refl.gui` to provide generic GUI access to logs, profiles, and debug tools.

-But I think it would be better to develop those transaction loop optimizations before implementing the GUI framework.
-There's a lot of feature interaction to consider with incremental computing and non-deterministic choice.
+Anyhow, before developing GUI we should implement the transaction loop optimizations and incremental computing it depends upon.

 ## Non-Deterministic Choice for Concurrency and Search